rscopes/react-scopes/readme.md

 - Easily serialize & restore full or partial app state
 - etc

-RS use a similar states data processing structure than React Hooks & Contexts; Well used hooks/memo are now better for most cases imo.
+RS use a similar states data processing structure than React Hooks & Contexts;<br/>
+Main difference is RS manage useMemo/useState results updates atomically where hooks juste re-execute the memoizers graph all the time.

 ### About decorators